jasonscomely/wheatbin/README.md

 [![WHEATBIN's logo][logo-wb]][Wheatbin]

-[Wheatbin] is a software fork of Kanboard v1.0.22 — see our [diff].
+[Wheatbin] is a software fork of [Kanboard] v1.0.22 by Frédéric Guillot.
+Please see the [diff].

-[Kanboard] is a project management software created by Frédéric Guillot.
-It uses the Kanban methodology.
+Wheatbin is Project Management Software with a responsive "mobile first" redesign.
+It combines Kanban methodology with the [Law of the Harvest].

 - Get a visual and clear overview of your project
 - Multiple boards with the ability to drag and drop tasks
 - Open source and self-hosted
 - Super simple installation
 - Distributed under [MIT License](LICENSE)

-Wheatbin is a redesign of Kanboard.
-Wheatbin is project management software that combines Kanban methodology with the [Law of the Harvest].

 See the **installation [instructions]**.